cu-library/tyro/readme.md

 The `/status/[bidID]` endpoint is the only one that will respect the Access-Control-Allow-Origin header.
 Tyro doesn't allow cross domain access to the raw Sierra API.

-This software is still in alpha.
-Upcoming features:
+This software is now in beta.
+Please create issues for bugs or feature requests.

-1. Cleaning up debugging, better logging.
-2. More tests and CI.
-3. Things your create an issue for!

 #Contributors